scaffold-eth/scaffold-eth-2/README.md

 **Make sure your `packages/nextjs/scaffold.config.ts` file has the values you need.**

-**Hint**: We recommend connecting the project GitHub repo to Vercel so you the gets automatically deployed when pushing to `main`

 ## Interacting with your Smart Contracts: SE-2 Custom Hooks

 Scaffold-ETH 2 provides a collection of custom React hooks designed to simplify interactions with your deployed smart contracts.
 These hooks are wrappers around `wagmi`, automatically loading the necessary contract ABI and address.
 They offer an easy-to-use interface for reading from, writing to, and monitoring events emitted by your smart contracts.